This guide is intended for maintainers and developers of InvenioRDM itself.

 Responsible for providing a specific feature in the service, and make the service customizable.

-The main purpose of the presentation layer is to parse user requests and call the different services.
+The main purpose of the presentation layer is to parse user requests and call required services.

-Celery tasks are considered part of the presentation layer and thus normally simply call a service method.
-As a service may want to use background jobs to perform its task, we however often defined the celery tasks in the service.
+Celery tasks are considered part of the presentation layer and thus normally only call a service method.
+As a service may want to use background jobs to perform tasks we however often define Celery tasks in the service.

-Resources defines the REST API and are responsible for RESTful routing, parameter parsing, content negotiation etc.
+Resources define the REST API and are responsible for RESTful routing, parameter parsing, content negotiation etc.